-Zeposia (ozanimod), formerly known as RPC1063, is an approved treatment developed by Celgene, a subsidiary of Bristol Myers Squibb, to treat adults with relapsing forms of multiple sclerosis (MS), both relapsing-remitting MS (RRMS) and active secondary progressive MS (SPMS), as well as clinically isolated syndrome (CIS).
+Zeposia (ozanimod) is a treatment developed by Celgene, a subsidiary of Bristol Myers Squibb, to treat adults with relapsing forms of multiple sclerosis (MS) — both relapsing-remitting MS (RRMS) and active secondary progressive MS (SPMS) — as well as clinically isolated syndrome (CIS).

-The U.S. Food and Drug Administration (FDA) approved Zeposia on March 26, 2020; however, due to the COVID-19 pandemic, Bristol Myers Squibb has delayed its arrival in clinics.
-It is not yet known when it will be made available.
+The U.S. Food and Drug Administration (FDA) approved Zeposia, formerly RPC1063, on March 26, 2020.
+However, due to the COVID-19 pandemic, Bristol Myers Squibb has delayed its arrival in clinics.
+It is not yet clear when the therapy will be available in the U.S.

 How does Zeposia work?

-In MS, inflammation caused by the body’s immune system can result in damage to the myelin sheath.
-The myelin sheath is essential to protect and insulate nerve fibers in the brain and spinal cord.
+In MS, inflammation can result in damage to the myelin sheath, an insulating layer around nerves that is essential for protecting nerve fibers in the brain and spinal cord.

 Zeposia belongs to a class of medications known as selective sphingosine 1-phosphate (S1PR1) and 5 (S1PR5) receptor modulators.
 S1PR1 modulators interfere with S1P signaling and block immune cells from exiting the lymph nodes and entering tissues such as the brain and spinal cord.
 This way, fewer cells are available to attack the myelin sheath.